 Christable Semondile knows the importance of hope.

-As the interim director of the Bristol Myers Squibb Foundation in Africa, she has long seen hope in the work being done to diagnose, treat and support multiple myeloma patients there.
+As the senior director of the Bristol Myers Squibb Foundation in Africa, she has long seen hope in the work being done to diagnose, treat and support multiple myeloma patients there.

 Semondile sees it in the healthcare practitioners who are being trained to understand a multiple myeloma patient’s journey, including barriers they face for early diagnosis and treatment.
 She sees it in the doctors selected to serve as fellows in a country where there are far too few hematologists.
 And she sees it in other efforts that support patients and their families.